nestauk/dap_prinz_green_jobs/README.md

 ## Green Jobs Explorer

-If you would to explore the data via a front end, we've build a demo tool for reresearchers to explore and learn more about green jobs and skills.
+If you would to explore the data via a front end, [we've build a demo tool for reresearchers](https://green-jobs-19776304fc2f.herokuapp.com/occupations) to explore and download data ongreen jobs and skills.

 ## Setup